 Keep it geek

 Please keep posts related to games, sci-fi and other geeky topics.
-If you want to go off-topic please join the Banter Board (linked to this group).
+If you want to go off-topic please join the Banter Board.

 How we enforce our rules